There is only one thing more painful than learning from experience

 Lesson #3 - Get References, Do Your Research

 “My experience with this business has been absolutely horrible.
 I want to seriously warn any bride who is considering going with this person.
 There is a complaint on the Better Business Bureau which is very similar to the experience I had with this woman.
 They are far from professional and there were a lot of lies being told to me.
 The food was not good, some of the food appeared store bought during my tasting, and the wedding packages being sold is not what you will actually receive.
 There is nothing organized about it and I really just want people to really think about going with this person.
-There is something fishy about the company and I truly regret being stuck in contract.”- A Planner in Ohio
+There is something fishy about the company and I truly regret being stuck in contract.”- An Eventective User in Ohio

 People are busy these days, but you should never put off checking out the potential vendors for your event.
 Get multiple references and talk to them!
 Find out how long the vendor has been in business.
 Check online, including the Better Business Bureau and other review sites like Yelp.